elastic/security-research/content/intelligence/2022/01/01.formbook-adopts-cabless-approach/article.md

 allow for code to be remotely executed on a victim machine.
-While this vulnerability is well documented, security researcher [Edubr2020](https://twitter.com/Edu_Braun_0day) did a [fantastic job](https://github.com/Edubr2020/CVE-2021-40444--CABless) of explaining how the exploit works in a default configuration, as well as a more clever “CABless” approach.
+While this vulnerability is well documented, security researcher [Edubr2020](https://twitter.com/Edu_Braun_0day) did a [fantastic job](https://github.com/Edubr2020/CVE-2021-40444--CABless) of explaining how the exploit works in a default configuration, as well as a more clever "CABless" approach.
 Our telemetry observed both the default configuration and the CABless approach.
 We describe these in detail below.

 We initiated several collection techniques simultaneously, including searching for malicious attachments that would be